pawarpresthi/Green_Technology_Marketplace/README.md

 # Green-Market-Place-Web_Application
-The Green Super Market Web Application is a modern, eco-friendly online shopping platform designed to make grocery shopping sustainable, convenient, and user-friendly..
+The Green Super Market Web Application is a modern, eco-friendly online shopping platform designed to make grocery shopping sustainable, convenient, and user-friendly...
 Java-Web-Application
 This is a Java Web Application project created with JSP and Servlet .